-Future of Finance Beyond 'Flash Boys': Risk Modeling for Managing Uncertainty in an Increasingly Non-Deterministic Cyber World (Presentation Slides)
+Future of Finance Beyond 'Flash Boys': Risk Modeling for Managing Uncertainty in an Increasingly Non-Deterministic Cyber World: Knight Reconsidered: Risk, Uncertainty, and Profit for the Cyber Era (Presentation Slides)

 Princeton Quant Trading Conference 2015